Dynamic Application Security Testing: The Ultimate Guide

 Acunetix

 Acunetix is a powerful DAST solution that specializes in identifying vulnerabilities in web applications.
-It offers automated scanning for security issues, including SQL injection and cross-site scripting (XSS).
+It offers automated scanning for security issues, including structured query language injection and XSS.
 Acunetix provides detailed reports and supports various development platforms.
 Its user-friendly interface and robust automation capabilities make it a top choice for security professionals.

 AppScan (IBM Security)

-IBM Security's AppScan is an enterprise-grade DAST tool designed for identifying security vulnerabilities in web applications.
+IBM Security's AppScan is an enterprise-grade DAST tool designed to identify security vulnerabilities in web applications.
 It combines automated scanning with interactive testing and in-depth analysis.
 AppScan offers insights into both common vulnerabilities and advanced threats.
-It's suitable for large organizations seeking comprehensive web application security solutions.
+It's suitable for large organizations seeking comprehensive web app security solutions.

 Netsparker